ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 {NOTE: }

-Running RavenDB as a cloud service takes much of its administration from your hands and passes it to those of RavenDB's developers, allowing them to maintain and optimize your instances for you, take care of cluster operations like adding or removing nodes, and run recurring tasks like backing up your data.
+Running RavenDB as a cloud service frees you from operational overhead by passing much of the administration to the hands of RavenDB's developers and allowing them to maintain and optimize your instances for you, take care of cluster operations like adding or removing nodes, and run recurring tasks like backing up your data.

 * **Our and your administration**